-Program H-5.2.1 Discourage Vacation rentals: Continue to prohibit vacation rentals in all zoning districts except for the CBD.
-Undertake proactive undercover code enforcement activity on a regular basis against all illegal vacation rental in Fort Bragg.
-Work with the County of Mendocino at all levels to reduce or eliminate further conversions of residential units into vacation rentals as this practice has greatly increase the magnitude of the housing crisis on the Mendocino coast and in the City of Fort Bragg.
+Program H-5.2.1 Discourage Vacation Rentals: Continue to prohibit vacation rentals in all zoning districts except for the CBD.
+Undertake proactive undercover code enforcement activity on a regular basis against all illegal vacation rentals in Fort Bragg.
+Work with the County of Mendocino at all levels to reduce or eliminate further conversions of residential units into vacation rentals as this practice has greatly increased the magnitude of the housing crisis on the Mendocino coast and in the City of Fort Bragg.

-City Council.
-Community Development Department
+Responsibility: City Council, Community Development Department